Mid-contract price rises: How they work

 How much are prices increasing by?

-So far, contracts taken out, or re-contracted, from today, will be subject to the following annual price rises on broadband from each provider (amounts for TV and mobile services differ, which we look at below):
+From now on, any new or renewed broadband contract will be subject to the following fixed annual price rises from each provider (note that the amounts for TV and mobile services may differ, which we'll cover below).

 New price rise Old price rise